nufke/LoxBerry-Plugin-Lox2MQTT/README.md

     * **Publish control states**: the Miniserver controls state changes are published (default: false)

+    * **Retain published MQTT messages**: Published MQTT messages will be retained by the MQTT server (default: false)

-    * **Subscribe to MQTT**: the Miniserver will listen to MQTT and control commands made over MQTT will control the Miniserver (default: false)
+    * **Subscribe to MQTT**: the Miniserver will listen to MQTT and control commands sent over MQTT will control the Miniserver (default: false)

   * **Miniserver username**: Miniserver username (if enabled, default: empty)

   * **Miniserver password**: Miniserver password (if enabled, default: empty)

-  * **LoxBerry App topic name**: If enabled: MQTT topic name used when publising the Miniserver structure over MQTT (if enabled, default: loxberry/app)

 When saving the configuration, the Lox2MQTT plugin will be restarted automatically.
 Updates to the general Miniserver settings or plugin logging level will also restart this plugin.
 The process status of the Lox2MQTT plugin is shown at the bottom of the configuration page.
 Also

 **WARNING!** Publishing and subscribing to control state changes will increase the load on your Loxone Miniserver(s) and MQTT server.

-*NOTE: The configuration settings for the LoxBerry App are optional, as the LoxBeryy App plugin is not yet released.*

-## Miniserver to MQTT Broadcast
+## Broadcasting Miniserver state changes over MQTT

 Each Miniserver state change is broadcasted over MQTT, using the following topic structure: